materialsproject/public-docs/community/getting-involved/contributor-guide.md

 * **GitHub Issues**: If you've found a problem or want to propose an idea, open an issue in the relevant repo.
 This is the first place to go if you need help with something. **Please don't submit how-to and support questions via issues, use GitHub Discussions instead (see below).**
 * **Pull Request Comments**: If you want to discuss a specific change proposed in a pull request, use the PR's comments.
 This allows all discussions about a change to be kept in one place which is easily referenced later.
 * **GitHub Discussions**: For more general discussions, use GitHub Discussions.
-This can be a great place to announce your intent to develop a new feature, ask for feedback on a proposal, discuss a new out-there idea, or get help with a problem.&#x20;
+This can be a great place to announce your intent to develop a new feature, ask for feedback on a proposal, discuss a new out-there idea, or get help with a problem.

 Remember, it's okay to ask for help and feedback!
 We all started somewhere, and the MP community is there to help.